script-fu/artbox/content/hub/guides/folder/GitLab-CI.md

 - Jobs contain shell commands or external scripts
 - Tools like Meson and Ninja are used inside jobs as part of the build process

-Artbox uses the GitLab CI to automatically build it's AppImage for Debian based platforms.
+Artbox uses the GitLab CI to automatically build its AppImage for Debian based platforms.
 Here is the Artbox [.gitlab-ci.yml](https://gitlab.gnome.org/pixelmixer/artbox/-/ci/editor?branch_name=artbox) to view.

+For comprehensive technical details about the Artbox CI build process, including environment setup, script architecture, and troubleshooting, refer to [README-CI.md](https://gitlab.gnome.org/pixelmixer/artbox/-/blob/artbox/build/linux/appimage/README-CI.md).